susanev/uw-stars-cse/exploring-cs/lessons/week4/homework/interactive-monster.md

 * Your monster must be able to switch between jumping and eye movements when the user clicks the mouse

 ### Tasks
-1. Create a your own customized monster, it should have it's very own method with parameters to control its position.
+1. Create your own customized monster, it should have it's very own method with parameters to control its position.
 It should have at least 1 leg and at least 1 eye, but everything else is up to you.
 Some inspiration is shown below, but remember this monster should be your very own and not a copy of someone else's.
 As usual please sketch your ideas before you start to code and save those sketches as you will be submitting them.

 	![alt text][robot]
 	![alt text][monster-1]